5 predictions for the future of remote working tools

-When Stephane Kasriel founded the staffing platform Elance—which has since rebranded as Upwork—in 1999, the concept of “telecommuting” was dramatically different than it is today.
+When Stephane Kasriel moved from France to Silicon Valley in the 1990s, the concept of “telecommuting” was dramatically different than it is today.

 Working remotely in the late ’90s still required access to expensive tools, which usually required either a hefty investment from employers or for remote workers to shoulder the financial burden, making the practice fairly uncommon.

-Note: Correction: A previous version of this article misidentified Stephane Kasriel as the founder of the staffing platform Elance.